We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Ottawa’s weather can be unpredictable, and it often dents more than just your mood.
 According to initial estimates from Catastrophe Indices and Quantification Inc. (CatIQ), a severe ice storm in March 2025 that hit parts of Ontario and Quebec, including Ottawa, caused $342 million in insured damage, with many damaged vehicles as a result.

 Plus, the Insurance Bureau of Canada reported that over the summer of 2023, severe storms and flash floods hit parts of Ontario, causing $340 million in insured losses.
 The Ottawa region, specifically, was hit hardest, with intense flash flooding, torrential downpours, and violent wind gusts.
 More than $80 million was used just for replacing or repairing storm-damaged vehicles.
-Because our BrokerLink brokers live and work in the city, we understand these local driving risks and more, and we’ll work with you to find the right coverage.
-We’ll help tailor an affordable auto insurance policy that fits how, where, and when you drive in Ottawa.
-Contact us for a free Ottawa car insurance quote today.

-When buying Ottawa car insurance, one of the best practices to adopt is to shop around for coverage.
-The way to do this is by enlisting the help of an Ottawa auto insurance broker.
-One of the licensed insurance brokers at BrokerLink will make finding you the perfect policy a top priority.
-We will reach out to our contacts at some of Canada’s top car insurance companies to inquire about their products and obtain insurance quotes on your behalf.
-After that, we will compare the products to find the best possible auto insurance policy for your needs.
+When you partner with BrokerLink, one of our licensed insurance brokers will make finding you the perfect policy a top priority.
+They'll reach out to our contacts at several of Canada’s top insurance companies to inquire about their products and obtain insurance quotes on your behalf.
+After that, we will compare car insurance quotes to find the cheapest car insurance policy that still fits your needs and lifestyle.

 You can always trust that your BrokerLink insurance advisor has your best interests at heart.
 We specialize in providing objective, unbiased insurance advice.
-At the end of the day, all we want is to find you the cheapest car insurance available that matches your Ottawa insurance needs.
+And we're also here to walk you through the claims process should you ever find yourself in a rear-end collision at the corner of Hunt Club Road and Riverside Drive.
+At the end of the day, all we want is to find you a great policy at a price you can afford.
 Overall, when you take advantage of the expertise and resources of a professional insurance broker in Ottawa to help you shop around, you are much more likely to find quality, affordable coverage.

 Check out our wide range of resources, offering valuable information and tools, all in one convenient place.